oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-configurable-products.rst

 To configure a matrix form view for a particular case:

-1. Clear the **Use System** check box next to the corresponding view page and select the necessary option from the list.
+1. Clear the **Use System** checkbox next to the corresponding view page and select the necessary option from the list.

 2. The options available are: